About the Student Affairs Business Services Center (SABSC)

 Please be aware that the reimbursement process takes at least 4 – 6 weeks.
 The check will usually come in around the 4th or 5th week, but be patient if it doesn’t.
 If the paperwork wasn’t done correctly and had to be amended it will take longer.
 If the reimbursement is coming by direct deposit, it will be more likely to come in around 4 weeks, however, it depends on where in the pay cycle and reimbursement process your order was placed.
 The timing may cause it to come in at 5 – 6 weeks or more.

 When a student organization becomes officially recognized by UMBC it is not automatically given a chartstring.
 In order to get a chartstring, a student organization must show financial need for one.
-Once a student organization has funds, an officer or member can come to the Student Affairs Business Service Center (334, The Commons) and make a deposit.
+Once a student organization has funds, an officer or member can come to the Student Affairs Business Service Center (337, The Commons) and make a deposit.
 The Business Center will put the money in a holding account while the chartstring/carryover account is prepared.
-Funds will be transferred once the chartstring/carryover account exists.
+Funds will be transferred once the chartstring/carryover account exists and the student organization will be notified of the new chartstring.

-If your event requires funds, the Student Affairs Business Service Center (SABSC) must confirm that your organization has sufficient funds in their account at least 10 business days prior to your event.
-Contact Accounting Associate David Royer (email@example.com) for any questions about your account and chartstring number, which is utilized for any financial and/or room reservation requests.
+If your event requires funds, the Student Affairs Business Service Center (SABSC) must confirm that your organization has sufficient funds in its account at least 10 business days prior to your event.
+Contact the SABSC shared mailbox (email@example.com) for any questions about your account and chartstring number, which is utilized for any financial and/or room reservation requests.

 If your organization is planning on requesting funds from the SGA Finance Board, an Allocation Request Form must be filled out and submitted by the stipulated deadline.
 Allocation request deadlines depend on the amount of funds you will be requesting.
 If you would like to make changes to a request that has been already submitted, please contact the SGA Treasurer.